BU-Spark/bu-spark/documentation/code-quests/ml.md

 ### Level One:
 → Instructions shown below.
 ### Level Two:
-→ A beginner machine-learning challenge for practicing model building and evaluation on a real-world dataset.You can accept the assignment [<u>here</u>](https://classroom.github.com/a/pjAJqyVR).
+→ A beginner machine-learning challenge for practicing model building and evaluation on a real-world dataset.
+You can accept the assignment [<u>here</u>](https://classroom.github.com/a/pjAJqyVR).
 ### Level Three:
 → Creating your own project.
 The instructions can be found [<u>here</u>](https://github.com/BU-Spark-Learning-Ambassadors/ML-level-3).